RosboneMako/MakoDistortion2/README.md

 let you adjust your guitar sound going into the amplifier section.
 Which may be required to get the best possible sound.

+To use a pedal, click on the signal flow diagram where you want the pedal to be.
+There are 6 possible locations.
+Then select the desired pedal from the EFFECT TYPE listbox in the settings area.

 MODULATION BLOCK
 ------------------------------------------------------------------